 Daniel Tiger’s Banana Swirl

-Daniel Tiger’s Banana Swirl is a healthy, super simple 1 ingredient banana ice cream that is so smooth and creamy you’ll never believe it’s only bananas!
-Gluten free, Whole30 compliant.
+Daniel Tiger’s Banana Swirl is a healthy, super simple 1 ingredient dairy free banana ice cream that is so smooth and creamy you’ll never believe it’s only bananas!
+Gluten free, egg free, Whole30 compliant, and MSPI friendly.
 Top with chocolate syrup or caramel sauce “tiger stripes” if desired!

 When Ava was a baby, I saw a commercial about a new show on PBS called Daniel Tiger’s Neighborhood.
 I thought it looked cute, so I would put it on for her while I graded papers.
 She immediately fell in love with it!
 In fact, her second birthday theme was centered around the show, complete with a Daniel Tiger Birthday Cake!

 On one of the episodes, Mom Tiger shows Daniel how to make Banana Swirl dessert.
 It took me a couple years to finally try it out, but I was amazed by how well this worked.
 The frozen bananas are transformed into a smooth, creamy banana ice cream just by processing them in a food processor.
 The key to this is to keep processing until the mixture is smooth and creamy.
 At first it will look icy.
 Just keep going, and you too will be in awe of the result.

 When my kids were really little, I avoided giving them excess sugar, so this was a perfect treat since it’s only bananas.
 Now that they are a bit older, sometimes I’ll add some chocolate syrup or caramel sauce “tiger stripes” on top as a bonus.

 My girls absolutely love Banana Swirl and beg me to make it whenever our bananas are getting a little too ripe!

 For this recipe, you’ll want to start with ripe bananas.
 They are sweeter and will make for a better tasting final product.